dscorbett/duployan-font/README.md

 There are [multiple variants](docs/variants.md) of the font, including:

-* Duployan: the main font
+* Rawnd Musmus Duployan: the main font
-* Duployan Unjoined: the font with cursive joining removed
+* Rawnd Musmus Duployan Uncow: the font with cursive joining removed
 * Noto Sans Duployan: the font with modifications for the Noto font project

 See [the user guide](docs/user-documentation.md) for more information.